awsdocs/aws-ruby-developer-guide/doc_source/iam-recipes.rst

 .. _aws-ruby-sdk-iam-recipe-create-user-access-keys:

-Create User's Access Keys
+Create a User's Access Keys
 =========================

-The following example creates a new access key and secret key for the IAM user :code:`my_groovy_user` in the region :code-:`us-west-2`
+The following example creates an access key and secret key for the IAM user :code:`my_groovy_user` in the :code-:`us-west-2` region.

 .. literalinclude:: ../build_dependencies/1/ruby/example_code/iam/iam-ruby-example-create-user-access-keys.rb
    :lines: 13-26